mktrm/cs426-fall23/index.md

 This course covers the basics of modern processor design and operation.
-Topics include instruction set architectures, computer system performance, machine organization, pipelining, branch prediction, memory-hierarchy design, and an introduction to multiprocessor considerations (and possibly security considerations as well).
+Together, we will learn Instruction Set Architectures (ISAs), computer system performance, pipelining, branch prediction, memory-hierarchy design,  and processor security considerations.
+By the end of the course, you will have the basic knowledge to reason about details of real-world processors (e.g., some of the differences between Apple M1 and, for example, Intel Core i7).
+I hope that you will have fun taking this course as much as I will enjoy teaching it!

 This course is designed to run alongside [CSE 141L](#).
 We expect that you are enrolled in both.